Water & Sewer Online Payments

 Instead, pile the snow behind the curb or shoulder on your side of the road.
 Be sure to place snow to the right as you face the road, so plows will push it away from, rather back into, the driveway entrance.
 It is also important to avoid vision obstructions.
 Care should be taken not to impede the flow of stormwater from melting snow in the ditches or culverts.

-Citizens should also make certain that their trash containers are not placed too close to the edge of the road before snow removal has taken place.
+Citizens should also make certain that their trash containers are not placed too close to the edge of the road before snow removal has taken place, and should also know that it is the responsibility of the property owner to keep areas in front of mailboxes clear for mail delivery.

 Traffic & Safety